Obianuju-Sunday/Hng-Backend-2/Readme.md

 ### Read
 Endpoint:  GET /api/

-Description: Gets details of person in the database.
+Description: Gets details of every person in the database.

 Example:
 ```